Individual Voluntary Arrangement (IVA)

 In most cases, an IVA should not directly affect your current job or career.

 However, some professions, such as finance or law, may have specific regulations or codes of conduct that require you to disclose your IVA to your employer or professional body.
+You'll also not be able to be the trustee of a charity.

 Your ability to obtain credit